check-spelling-sandbox/materialize/doc/user/content/ingest-data/kafka/amazon-msk.md

 4. #### Install Apache Kafka and create a topic
     To start using Materialize with Apache Kafka, you need to create a Materialize source over an Apache Kafka topic.
 If you already have Apache Kafka installed and a topic created, you can skip this step.

-    Otherwise, you can install Apache Kafka on your client machine from the previous step and create a topic.
-You can find more information about how to do that [here](https://docs.aws.amazon.com/msk/latest/developerguide/create-topic.html).
+    Otherwise, you can install Apache Kafka on your client machine from the previous step and [create a topic](https://docs.aws.amazon.com/msk/latest/developerguide/create-topic.html).

 5. #### Create ACLs
     As `allow.everyone.if.no.acl.found` is set to `false`, you must create ACLs for the cluster and topics configured in the previous step to set appropriate access permissions.
 For more information, see the [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/msk-acls.html) documentation.